Confbase/schema/README.md

 Currently, toml does not support nil/null values.
 See [this issue on the toml GitHub page](https://github.com/toml-lang/toml/issues/30).

-### How do I show an 'empty' version of some data?
+### How do I show the 'empty' version of some data?

-You have a massive JSON object and you want to see the structure of it, without all the values.
+Suppose you have a massive JSON object and you want to see the structure of it, without all the values.
 Infer the schema and then initialize an instance.
 Example: